Skip to content

 Properties:

-• secondary_photon_dose_rate - secondary photon dose rate in Sv/hr.
+• secondary_photon_dose - secondary photon dose (per source particle until scaled).

-• total_dose_rate - sum of neutron + secondary photon dose.
+• total_dose - sum of neutron + secondary photon dose.

 Build-up